 One of the biggest downsides to shopping online is not being able to see or try things out before buying.
 AI helps solve that with virtual try-on and augmented reality (AR) tools.

-Now, people can use their phones to see how clothes fit, how makeup looks, or how a piece of furniture fits in their room without stepping into a store.
-The AI maps the product onto your photo or space in real time, giving you a realistic preview that helps you feel more confident about what you’re buying.
+Now, people can use their phones to see how clothes fit or how makeup looks on their face.
+Also how a piece of furniture fits in their room without stepping into a store.
+The AI maps the product onto your photo or space in real time.

-According to Grand View Research, the global virtual try-on market was valued at $9.17 billion in 2023 and is projected to reach $46.42 billion by 2030, growing at a CAGR of 26.4% from 2024 to 2030.
+According to Grand View Research, the global virtual try-on market was valued at $9.17 billion in 2023.
+They are projecting it to reach $46.42 billion by 2030, growing at a CAGR of 26.4% from 2024 to 2030.

 Figure 2: Virtual try-on technology enhances online shopping by allowing realistic product previews.